Penfore/pixel_cinema/README.md

 Welcome to the Pixel Cinema!
 This app provides a comprehensive experience for exploring featured movies.
 It uses TheMovieDB API to fetch and display movie information.

+The development of the app was based on Clean Architecture, ensuring a solid and scalable structure.
+However, I made some simplifications to make development more agile and dynamic.
+The presentation layer acts as a mini design system, aligning with the Viper design pattern to promote a clear separation between business logic and user interface.
+The app aims to follow SOLID principles.

 ## Features

 - **Movie List**: Displays a list of featured movies in theaters.